Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 - Resource symbolic name
 - Resource type
+- Deployment ID
-- Deployment provider alias
+- Bicep extension alias
-- Deployment provider name
+- Bicep extension name
-- Deployment provider version
+- Bicep extension version

 This additional data would enable users to identify a deployed extensible resource and map it to the corresponding resource definition in a Bicep file or an ARM template, providing users with comprehensive insights.